TeamUWS: History

 Originally formed as SAUWS Sports and Societies in 2008, the sports union was rebranded as Team UWS during 2013.
-Its vision is "to enhance the student experience by encouraging all students to take part in sport and activities and to promote the benefits of physical and mental health through physical activity."

 Previous to the formation of SAUWS, the students associations of the former University of Paisley and Bell College were responsible for sports provision.
 The larger of the two, the University of Paisley Students Association, was formed from those of Craigie College of Education in Ayr and Paisley College of Technology and had a considerable number of clubs including Ice Hockey, Shinty, Gaelic Football and Curling.

 During the 2008/09 academic session attempts were made by Scandinavian and German students to resurrect the Ice Hockey team but failed due to lack of interest the club.
 Other attempts to recreate former sports clubs included American Football during the 2004–05 British Collegiate American Football League season as the Pyros.
 The team originally competed as the Paisley College of Technology/University of Paisley Panthers American Football between the 1989–90 British Collegiate American Football League and the 1996–97 British Collegiate American Football League seasons.